bbhtt/thunderbird-nightly-flatpak/README.md

 Please set up your own repository if possible, following the [instructions](https://gitlab.com/projects261/thunderbird-nightly-flatpak#set-up-personal-repo) or build and install the flatpak locally following the [instructions](https://gitlab.com/projects261/thunderbird-nightly-flatpak#build-locally).

-This package tries to stay close to Mozilla's official packaging and no modifications/preferences are applied beyond what is necessary for having a working flatpak.
+This package tries to stay close to Thunderbird's official packaging and no modifications/preferences are applied beyond what is necessary for having a working flatpak.

 The profile location is `~/.var/app/org.mozilla.ThunderbirdNightly/.thunderbird`